New members join Townhouse all the time, which is testament to our excellent reputation as a welcoming, no pressure venue!!:-)

 Q – I am worried about STI’s

 A – We actively promote safe sex in our club by providing condoms free of charge and we encourage everybody to protect themselves and others by insisting upon the use of condoms.
-We recommend that you change condoms from partner to partner in group situations and please do not ‘forget’ to have them handy.
-There is no excuse for unprotected sex.
-We are soon going to provide a drop in clinic once a month for people to come along and have themselves tested for several STI’s, courtesy of the Terrence Higgins Trust.
+We recommend that you change condoms from partner to partner in group situations and when using sex toys on others; please do not ‘forget’ to have them handy, there is no excuse for unprotected sex.
+We are soon going to provide a drop in clinic once a month for people to come along and have themselves tested for several STI’s, courtesy of Sahir House.
 Many STI’s can be identified within half an hour, so no waiting!